imrafaelmerino/json-values/docs/README.md

                         Index.of(0)
                        );

-//alternative to RFC 6901 to create JsPath
+//alternative to RFC 6901 to create a JsPath,
+//using the API instead of from a string

 JsPath path =  JsPath.fromKey("a").key("b").index(0);

 ```